adras/MyNotebook/README.md

 config.
 Anyway, I just installed it successfuly and created the install instructions below.

 # Demo
-You can find a demo of the old php version MyNotebook-Uranus [here](http://adras.bplaced.net/notes-uranus/) As long as nobody changed it, the password it `demo`.
-The database will be reset every hour.
+~~You can find a demo of the old php version MyNotebook-Uranus [here](http://adras.bplaced.net/notes-uranus/) As long as nobody changed it, the password it `demo`.
+The database will be reset every hour.~~ Demo currently not available due to lack of php-server

 # Demo Angular
-Although the angular project is still under development and there's a lot to do, you can check out the current state [here](http://adras.bplaced.net/notes-angular/)
+~~Although the angular project is still under development and there's a lot to do, you can check out the current state [here](http://adras.bplaced.net/notes-angular/)
 It uses the same backend and therefore the same database as the demo.
-Password is also `demo`
+Password is also `demo`~~ Demo currently not available due to lack of php-server

 # Install
 To install MyNotebook-Uranus see the install instructions in [install.md](https://github.com/adras/MyNotebook/blob/main/Install.md)